kubernetes/committee-security-response/email-templates.md

 Hello $MEMBER-

-The [Kubernetes Product Security Team][pst] has removed $EMAIL from the distributors-announce@kubernetes.io Google Group.
+The [Kubernetes Product Security Committee][psc] has removed $EMAIL from the distributors-announce@kubernetes.io Google Group.

 This is because $PRODUCT is no longer a [certified Kubernetes Distribution][conformance], a requirement for membership to this list.